Dandenong to Cranbourne Duplication

 The project is expected to comprise duplication of eight kilometres of track between Dandenong and Cranbourne stations and track upgrades around Caulfield and Dandenong stations.
 Planning for extending the Cranbourne line to Clyde will also be completed as part of the project.

-The duplication and extension appear to have bipartisan support, with the Victorian Opposition indicating it would construct the extension to Clyde first before duplicating the line between Dandenong and Cranbourne.
+The duplication and extension appears to have bipartisan support, with the Victorian Opposition indicating it would construct the extension to Clyde first before duplicating the line between Dandenong and Cranbourne.

 Pending the result of the 2018 State election, planning and procurement are indicatively scheduled to begin in 2019, with construction to start in 2021 and be completed by 2023.